Hankkk423/flask_setup_awsec2/README.md

    }
    ```

-   Add a proxy_pass to flaskhelloworld atlocation /
+   Add a proxy_pass to flaskhelloworld at location /
    ```bash
    location / {
        proxy_pass http://flaskhelloworld;